Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Participants

-Crypto-native users: casual investors, daily DeFi users, long-term $Cycle holders — all tested the same prototype flow.
+Crypto-native users: casual investors, daily DeFi users, long-term $CYCLE holders — all tested the same prototype flow.

 0